SkydomGroup/Atlanta/README.md

 ### How to use it?

 #### The first method.
-* Download the compiled jar from [Actions](https://GitHub.com/SkydomGroup/Atlanta/actions/workflows/build.yml).
+* Download the compiled Jar from [Actions](https://GitHub.com/SkydomGroup/Atlanta/actions/workflows/build.yml).

 #### The second approach.
 * Clone this repo.